This is an excerpt from “The Nine Keys”

-Elsa, Perfectionist (1) married in an 18 year relationship with Lars, Enthusiast (7)
+Elsa, Perfectionist (1) married in an 18-year relationship with Lars, Enthusiast (7)

-“I was with my husband for 18 years (married 15 years and two days) before he died suddenly of a massive heart attack.
+“I was with my husband for 18 years (married 15 years and 2 days) before he died suddenly of a massive heart attack.
 We were both 44 years old.
 I still miss him beyond words just over 5 years later.
 We had both been in active recovery from addiction for a couple of years before we got together as a couple so we had the advantage of being in a very conscious relationship.

 There are so many things I loved about my husband…He was quick on the uptake, brilliant but never realized how much smarter he was than so much of the crowd.
 One of his greatest gifts was that he could step into a conflict and defuse the situation without letting either party lose face or feel embarrassed.
 He had the capacity to be incredibly gentle, firm but kind, yet still sometimes wickedly sarcastic.
 I felt safe with him.
 I knew he would always back me up, no matter what.
 He did this with the doctors when we had children, with my own mother when she got pushy with me, even with the kids when they didn’t listen to me.
 He was incredibly resilient and good at landing on his feet –I knew I could trust in his ability even if at times, he didn’t trust his ability himself.